yugabyte/yugabyte-db/architecture/design/ysql-gin-indexes.md

 ## Multicolumn

-Multicolumn will be disabled in the near-term.
-Design is TODO.
+Multicolumn will be disabled in the first iteration, and the design is forthcoming.

 ## fastupdate